lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

   }

   private fun <T> changed(value: T): Boolean {
+    // if we are inserting, we have nothing to compare against,
-    return if (inserting) {
+    // so just store it and return return if (inserting) {
       set(value)
       false
     } else {
+      // get current item, increment index. always store new
-      val index = index++
+      // value, but return true only if they don't compare val index = index++
       val item = cache[index]
       cache[index] = value